 You must study modules that are relevant to your degree programme, do not repeat something you have already studied or will study once you return and they must be pre-approved and signed off on your learning agreement (completed in the term before you go abroad).
 Some programmes have a selection of modules at our partner universities that have been mapped to your programme here at Regent’s and you will only be able to choose from among these.
 Other programmes have relative flexibility in the modules studied abroad but those with specific pathways and majors will require a closer matching and review by your Head of Programme, academic adviser or course leader.

 Can I meet other study abroad students or alumni to learn more?

 Yes – a great source of first-hand study abroad info is from students who have done it before themselves or who have graduated and are living in the country/city that you might go to.
 Also, incoming visiting students from our partner universities are a brilliant resource and are available on-campus.
 The Study Abroad & Exchange team facilitates opportunities for full-time Regent’s students to meet with visiting students for this purpose and also for them to be able to benefit from your own knowledge of Regent’s and London.
-We are also working with our Alumni team to establish a buddy system that will unlock Regent’s alumni based all over the world you to help you out in the terms prior to going abroad and even in-country.

 What support do I receive before and during my term abroad?